oliverjam/jaredhill-v2/src/work/nudge-app.md

 This lead me to my final key discovery that strongly influenced design decisions.
 Idil had tried and failed to use productivity apps, and had strong feelings about the way that they would ‘guide’ her through her study.
 She was very self-motivated, and felt that they ‘babied’ her through the process, without allowing her to do her work.
 She also resented apps that blocked her access to social media, and found them petty since she was a mature adult and wanted to, in her words, “_believe in herself_”, and in her own ability to restrict her usage of these sites.

-> “I don’t want to be disconnected, I just want to be regulated.”
+> I don’t want to be disconnected, I just want to be regulated.

 It was clear that she didn’t want to be restricted from being distracted, but rather be reminded at some point to go back to work, so she wouldn’t waste hours on these distractions.